jmunixusers/presentations/Vim.md

 inline code is denoted by surrounding it with \` characters (the one below the escape key)

-block code is denoted by three \` characters, and syntax highlighting works by putting the code type on the first line.
+Block code is denoted by three \` characters, and syntax highlighting works by putting the code type on the first line.

 //code//java